francuzadam/francuzadam.github.io/_pages/about.md

 Logistics optimization
 ======
 Logistics optimization focuses on improving the efficiency of supply chain and warehouse operations.
-It uses mathematical models, simulations, and AI to minimize costs and maximize service levels.
+It uses mathematical models, simulations, and AI to minimize costs and maximize service levels:

-**Benefits:**
 - Reduces transportation and storage costs
 - Improves delivery speed and reliability
 - Enhances resource utilization and planning